alenzhang86/DevOpsKit-docs/00b-Getting-Started/GettingStarted_SubscriptionSecurity.md

 As each rule is processed, the command prints out information about the specific security check being performed.
 For instance, above, the last rule it has checked is if any deprecated/stale account is present in the subscription.

-Once all rules have been processed execution completes and the output folder is opened for you.
+Once all rules have been processed,  execution completes and the output folder is opened for you.

 ![00_Security_Status_OP_Folder](../Images/00_Security_Status_OP_Folder.PNG)